fbladilo/cam-ripsaw/README.md

 ### Other notes

-* The sample migration application is *nginx* by default deploying with 2 PVs, PV size controller by the cam_app_pv_size variable
+* The sample migration application is **nginx** by default deploying with 2 PVs, PV size controller by the cam_app_pv_size variable
-* The _default_ source cluster storage class will not request a storage class at all, assumes cluster default sc
+* The **default** source cluster storage class will not request a storage class at all, assumes cluster default sc
 * Podman is only used for OCP v3 deployments, operator and controller CRs are extracted from GA images
-* OC client is used for login purposes and also in specific application deployment tasks where k8s has limitations
+* OC client is used for login purposes and serves other special app deployment tasks where k8s has limitations
 * Support only AWS s3 intermediate storage at the moment, this can be extended